Share this article

 Can cats have cinnamon?

 According to the ASPCA, cinnamon is classified as non-toxic for cats and dogs (and horses, apparently).
-HOWEVER.
-Will cinnamon is not known to cause allergic reactions in kitties, there is no amount of cinnamon considered to be good for cats.
+HOWEVER, while cinnamon is not known to cause allergic reactions in kitties, there is no amount of cinnamon considered to be good for cats.
 Why?
-Well, their little furry bodies cannot properly break down cinnamon compounds - to do this, a specific liver enzyme called glucuronyl transferase (that’s some real science there!) which cats don’t have.
+Well, their little furry bodies cannot properly break down cinnamon compounds in order to exert their beneficial effects.
 This means it don’t do diddly squat for their health.

 Is cinnamon bad for cats?

 Despite the ASPCA, cinnamon toxicity is a thing.
-High concentrations of cinnamon can act as a blood thinner in cats which can cause excessive bleeding.
-It can also cause their blood sugar to drop which can cause issues with their little heart and livers.
+High concentrations of cinnamon can act as a blood thinner in cats which can cause abnormal bleeding.
+It can also cause their blood sugar to drop and lead to issues with their little heart and livers.

-Powdered cinnamon is also dangerous for cat lungs - it can clog their airways and cause breathing issues, as well as other serious illnesses like pneumonia.
+Powdered cinnamon could irritate the lips and mouth, and is also dangerous for cat lungs - it can clog their airways and cause breathing issues, as well as other serious illnesses like pneumonia.
 A tiny amount won’t cause them any major issues, but more than a dusting can be dangerous.

 Do cats like cinnamon?